Dr. Antonio Da Silva High School and Junior College of Commerce: Sister school

 The school started a technical stream from Standard VII in June 1963.
 It became a full-fledged independent Technical High School on 13 June 1971 and is at present housed at S. Veer Savarkar Road (also known as Cadell road) in Shivaji Park.
 In 1970 the Institution was registered as Dr Antonio da Silva Technical High School feeder school.
 The Junior College of Commerce at Dr Antonio da Silva High School and Jr. College of Science at Dr Antonio da Silva Technical High School, started in 1975, offers Science (Biology) and Vocational streams.
 Vocational streams offer three options: Electrical Maintenance, Scooter Servicing and Mechanical Maintenance.
 That same year the name of the Technical Institution was renamed as Dr Antonio da Silva Technical High School and Jr. College of Science.

 Memberships

 The Dr. Antonio da Silva High School and Junior College of Commerce is a member of the Rotary International's Interact Club, International Boys' Schools Coalition (IBSC), Rashtriya Life Saving Society (India).

-Administration

-Results

-Dr. Antonio Da Silva High School have always tried to score good marks.